 Discussing how actions affect the other parent and always working towards compromises is important.
 When you are asking the other person to pull more weight so you can do something fun, make sure you also include a way to reciprocate the action.
 This tells the other person you know and appreciate them.

-Seeing a marriage counselor doesn’t mean divorce
+You won’t see a marriage counselor because it will mean divorce

 Going to a counselor will result in lessons, a soundboard for both of you, and a mediator.
 I found that we fight less ugly when we see a counselor.
 In fact, I think many people use this resource way too late.